 Sean – I’ve lived there longest of anyone in the band, but still a relatively short time at three and half years.
 Austin, TX has a very thriving music community with a lot of people playing a lot of different styles of music.
 Styles that are popular in Austin are straight up rock and roll and country music.
 Those are the ‘buzzword’ usual association with Austin.
 Aside from that, there is definatly a very healthy scene that we relate to more, like indie rock and post rock.
 There’s also a pretty great community of experimental musicians.
 You know, people experimenting in the avant gardé, with unusual instrumentation and different types of noise music and things like that.
 Overall, there is a healthy music scene here that you can pull inspiration from no matter which style you’re in to.

 Taylor – I think what’s great about Austin is the sheer amount of venues.
 There are all these different events going on all year.
 We’re able to catch any sort of act at any time year round.
 If you go anywhere downtown, there’s likely to be something that is unique or different or even familiar!
 We can learn from these or just enjoy them.
-The other side of that is, because there are some many venues and so many opportunities to play out, we can really experiment ourselves and be able to try new things for different audiences.
+The other side of that is, because there are so many venues and so many opportunities to play out, we can really experiment ourselves and be able to try new things for different audiences.
 We can fit in with a bunch of different scenes.
 We’ve played a bunch of experimental shows in Austin, but we’ve also played a lot of rock clubs with a wide variety of bands.

 Thanks for taking the time to speak with Slickster Magazine and good luck with your music.
 Any last thoughts, comments, shout outs, promotions, thank you’s that you’d like to give?